The People's Palace: Memories and new beginnings

 Hear personal stories and recollections of the Morecambe Winter Gardens, some told for the first time, and find out what the future holds for this treasured building.

-The People's Palace podcast series tells the story of how Morecambe's historic and iconic Winter Gardens building was saved from wreck and ruin.
-The series explores the rich history and architecture of the building; the amazing people helping to run, maintain and restore venue; and what the future holds for the space.
+The series explores the rich history and architecture of the building; the amazing people helping to run, maintain and restore the venue; and what the future holds for the space.

 About the Winter Gardens